-A bolometer is an instrument used to detect and measure minute quantities of electromagnetic radiation.
-Also called actinic balances, bolometers measure electromagnetic radiation in its various forms, from radio waves to ultraviolet radiation and gamma rays.
-The operational principle of the bolometer has also been adapted for use in physics and particle detection.
+A bolometer is a scientific instrument used to detect and measure electromagnetic radiation.
+This instrument might also be called an actinic balance or a calorimeter depending on the setting, and is typically used in situations where radiation is minute and otherwise difficult to detect.
+These tools can precisely measure electromagnetic radiation in its various forms, from radio waves to ultraviolet radiation and gamma rays.
+The operational principle has also been adapted for use in physics and particle detection.

-A microbolometer is type of bolometer adapted to function as an infrared detector in a thermal camera, commonly known as a Forward Looking Infrared (FLIR) camera.
-This type of camera works on the same principle as the traditional bolometer, and measures infrared radiation with wavelengths between 8 and 13 microns.
+A microbolometer is adapted to function as an infrared detector in a thermal camera, commonly known as a Forward Looking Infrared (FLIR) camera.
+This type of camera works on the same principle as the traditional instrument, and measures infrared radiation with wavelengths between 8 and 13 microns.
 The electrical resistance recorded by the camera is translated into temperatures, which are used to create an image.

-A branch of physics known as particle physics, which studies the basic elements of radiation, uses the term bolometer in reference to an instrument known as a particle detector.
-The particle detector works on the same principle as Langley's bolometer, and is used to identify high-energy particles.
-Calorimeters, scintillation counters, and gaseous ionization-type particle detectors are typically used for the purpose of measuring energy associated with radiation and particle characteristics.
+A branch of physics known as particle physics, which studies the basic elements of radiation, frequently uses the term “bolometer” in reference to an instrument known more formally as a particle detector.
+The particle detector works on the same principle as Langley's original instrument and is used to identify high-energy particles.
+Scintillation counters and gaseous ionization-type particle detectors are typically used for the purpose of measuring energy associated with radiation and particle characteristics.

 I wonder if this could be used to measure electric power at 60 cycles flowing next to a conductor.